 The experimenters were particularly interested in measuring liver function and observing tissue changes in the rat livers.
 All the rats showed some decline in liver function but no histological changes for doses of 0.1 and 0.25 g/kg.
 The researchers concluded that these lower doses are safe because they did not lead to visible changes in the liver.

 Now we may well question whether a rat’s ability to tolerate garlic has anything to do with human beings.
 We might also question whether a dose that impairs liver function is nonetheless “safe” because visible changes in liver tissue do not result.
 However, if we take the study results at face value, we would conclude that a human can safely consume 20 grams of garlic, or 4 cloves per day, every day.

 Back to the Humans, Please

 American Family Physician proposes a safe level of consumption that’s slightly less than the rat study.
 They suggest 4 grams of garlic per day, which they compute as 1 to 2 cloves per day.
 When we consider that in China the per capita consumption is 37 grams, or 6.75 cloves per day, a guideline of 1 to 2 cloves per day for a healthy adult seems safe and conservative.
-The World Health Organization concurs, specifying a daily dose of 2 to 5 grams of fresh garlic.
+The World Health Organization has in the past specified a daily dose of 2 to 5 grams of fresh garlic.
+See also WHO’s articles on garlic.
 And if you only cook with garlic once or twice a week, you can easily eat several times this when you do use garlic.